Dogastuj/pokemon-team-overview/README.md

 # PokemonTeamOverview

-An application that provide detailed view of a pokemon team from a pokepaste
+An application that provides a detailed view of a Pokémon team from a Poképaste.

 [Pokemon Team Overview](https://dogastuj.github.io/pokemon-team-overview/)